sensible-hq/sensible-docs/readme-sync/v0/best-practices/2000 - portfolio.md

 ---

-This topic covers tips and tricks for extracting handwriting:
+This topic contains tips and tricks for extracting handwriting:

 - **Choosing an OCR engine** Google OCR instead of Microsoft OCR.
 To configure OCR, click the gear icon for the Document Type and select **Google**: